MicrosoftDocs/sdk-api/sdk-api-src/content/winbio_adapter/index.md

 ## -description

-This header is used by Windows Biometric Framework.
+This header is used by secbiomet.
 For more information, see:

 - [Windows Biometric Framework](../_secbiomet/index.md)